estoneman/1337ify/README.md

 # 1337ify

 ## What is 1337ify?
-1337ify is an ongoing project to translate English plaintext into leetspeak
+1337ify is an ongoing project to generate a password given a seed.
+As of this version, it utilizes openssl's SHA3-512 digest.
+More support to come...

 ## How to run
 Clone the repository